raphCode/master-thesis-muzero/theory.typ

 Averaging over many random samples of actual data in this way is referred to as a !mc method.
 @sutton

+== !GT

+This section introduces basic !gtic concepts, just enough to provide justification for the design and behavior of !mz.

+=== Overview

+!Gt is a broad interdisciplinary field that uses mathematical models to analyze how individuals make decisions in interactive situations.
+It is commonly used in economics, but has other widespread applications.
+@gtheo

+In this thesis we are interested in !gtic analysis of the behavior and interaction of multiple !pls in a !g.
+!Gtic considerations can be used to find optimal behavior in a given !g under some assumptions.
+In this way, !gt can be of assistance in the design of !rl systems.
+@gtheo

+=== Basics

+I begin with introducing some terminology and basic concepts:

+A !g in !gt is a very general concept and applies to more than what the common usage of the word "!g" refers to.
+A !g may denote any process consisting of a set of !pls and a number of decision points.
+Additionally, the !i and !as available to each !pl at each decision point must be defined, as well as the possible final outcomes of the !g.
+The latter is defined in terms of numerical payoffs for each !pl.
+The tuples of individual payoffs are also called the payoff vector.
+@gtheo

+!Gs that involve randomness, such as throwing a dice, are said to have chance events.
+These chance events can be seen as decision points where a special !pl, the chance !pl, has his turn.
+A dice throw can therefore be modelled with a decision point of the chance !pl with 6 possible !as, all with equal !prob.
+@gtheo

+A behavior is described by a !sty:
+It can be seen as a complete plan which describes which move (or !a) to take in any given !g situation.
+@gtheo

+Note the parallels to !rl, just with different terms:
+!Pls in !gt correspond to !rl !ags, payoffs to terminal !rs, and !stys to !ps.

+!Gt may differentiate !gs according to their properties:

+=== !ZSUM

+!Zsum !gs are !gs in which the sum of all !pls' payoffs equals zero for every outcome of the !g.
+It is a special case of the more general concept of constant-sum !gs, where all payoffs sum to constant value.
+In other words, a !pl may benefit only at the expense of other !pls.
+Examples of !2p !zsum !gs are tic-tac-toe, chess and Go, since only one !pl (payoff of 1) may win, while the other looses (payoff of -1).
+Also poker is considered a !zsum !g, because a !pl wins exactly the amount which his opponents lose.

+Contrastingly, in non-!zsum !gs, no restriction is imposed on the payoff vectors.
+This situation arises when modeling real-world economic situations, as there may be gains from trades.

+=== !I

+An important distinction are !gs of !pinf and !impinf.
+A !pinf !g is one in which every !pl, at every decision point in the !g, has full knowledge of the history of the !g and the previous moves of all other !pls.
+A !pl is thus fully and unambiguously informed about the current !s of the !g when he is at turn.
+Chess and Go are examples of !gs with !pinf.
+This is because each !pl can see all the pieces on the board at all times.
+@gtheo

+!Gs with randomness can also have !pinf if the outcome of all random events is visible to the next !pl at his turn.
+An example is backgammon: when a !pl needs to make a decision, he has !pinf about what number the dice rolled.

+Conversely, a !g with !impinf leaves !pls in the dark about the exact !s of the !g.
+!Pls having to make a decision do not observe enough !i to distinguish between several past !g histories.
+They thus have to make decisions under uncertainty.
+The card !g poker is an example of an !impinf !g because the other !pls' cards are concealed.
+@gtheo

+=== Simultaneous / !Seql Moves

+!Gs can be classified according to whether the !pls make their moves at the same time or one after the other.
+In the first case, the moves are said to be simultaneous, and the !g is also called a static !g.
+@gtheo

+An example of a simultaneous !g is !rps:
+Both !pls choose their hand sign at the same time.
+Because of the static nature of the !g, it is not possible to observe the !a chosen by the other !pl and react to it.
+@gtheo

+In fact, non-observability is the defining aspect of simultaneous !gs:
+Take, for example, an election where all voters make their choices without knowing what anyone else has chosen.
+Even though the votes are not literally cast at the same time, the process is still an example of a simultaneous !g.
+@gtheo

+In contrast, in a !seql !g the !pls take turns in succession.
+These !gs are also called dynamic !gs or extensive form !gs.
+To distinguish them from simultaneous !gs, a !pl making a decision must have !i about the previous decisions of other !pls.
+@gtheo

+This can be illustrated by a variant of !rps:
+!Pls now have to write down their choices without revealing them to each other.
+Then their (binding) choices are uncovered and the outcome of the !g can be determined.
+While this !g can be played sequentially, with !pls choosing their !as at different times, the simultaneous nature of the !g remains.
+At best, it can be seen as a sequential but incomplete information variant of !rps.
+@gtheo

+=== Cooperation

+!Gt can be divided into two branches, cooperative and non-cooperative.
+The cooperative approach studies !gs where the rules are only broadly defined.
+In fact, the rules are kept implicit in the formal specification of the !g.

+Since the rules are not specific enough to analyze individual decision making, cooperative !gt looks instead at coalitions of !pls.
+These coalitions assume that !pls can commit to work together through binding agreements or through the transfer of decision-making power.

+Overall, cooperative !gt provides a framework for understanding how different parties can work together toward common goals.

+Unlike the other branch, non-cooperative !gt requires an exact specification of the rules of the !g.
+For this reason, it is also known as the theory of !gs with complete rules.
+It allows an analysis of the individual decisions of !pls without relying on commitment devices.
+!Pls are assumed to act solely out of self-interest, i.e. to choose !as that maximize their payoff.

+However, this can lead to seemingly cooperative behaviour in some settings:
+!gs may have rules that require !pls to work together to achieve a mutually beneficial goal.
+This goal cannot be achieved by one !pl alone, so !pls are motivated to behave cooperatively.

+The !gs studied in this thesis are strictly non-cooperative in a !gtic sense.
+To avoid any confusion, it is important to point out that this thesis refers to !gs being cooperative when:
+- all !pls act out of self-interest and
+- the rules of the !gs are designed to encourage cooperation.
+The latter is achieved by designing a !g outcome with a large payoff for all !pls which can only be reached by working together in a way intended by the rules.

 - previous versions
   - AlphaGo